WGUNDERWOOD/wgunderwood.github.io/_posts/2021-01-10-local-polynomial-regression-1.markdown

 Otherwise, when we do not assume a certain form for $\mu$, the problem is called *non-parametric regression*.
-For example if we suppose that $\mu$ is a quadratic function (hence determined by its coefficients), the problem is parametric.
+For example if we suppose that $\mu$ is a quadratic function (hence determined by its three coefficients), the problem is parametric.
 In these posts we will focus on the more general setting of